Rising cost of living in the UK

 Apprenticeship standards outline what an apprentice will be doing in a particular apprenticeship, and the skills that are required of them.
 Standards are developed by “trailblazer” groups that represent groups of employers and sector organisations, and will always include an end-point assessment.

-On 6 April 2017 the new apprenticeship levy came into effect with all UK employers with a pay bill of over £3 million per year paying the levy.
+On 6 April 2017 the apprenticeship levy came into effect with all UK employers with a pay bill of over £3 million per year paying the levy.
 The levy is set at 0.5% of the value of the employer’s pay bill, minus an apprenticeship levy allowance of £15,000 per financial year.
-The levy is paid into an apprenticeship service account, and funds in this account have to be spent on apprenticeship training and assessment.

 After the introduction of the apprenticeships levy in 2017 there was a large fall in the number of apprenticeship starts, leading to criticism of the levy and other reforms that have been put in place.
-The Government has responded by stating that the quality of apprenticeships has improved since the reforms have been put in place.
+The government has responded by stating that the quality of apprenticeships has improved since the reforms have been put in place.

-Apprenticeships policy in England (530 KB , PDF)
+Apprenticeships policy in England (551 KB , PDF)